atanas-vladimirov/npbc-esp32-monitor/README.md

 Core MicroPython Libraries
 --------------------------
-The following libraries are required and can be installed via `mip`:
+The following libraries are required and are already included:

 * `microdot`: The core web framework.
 * `urequests`: Used for posting data to a remote server and by the OTA module.